As the season’s change around the world, so does the type of produce that grows locally.

 - Get your vitamins with the citrus fruit that’s abundant in the colder months.
 Snack on oranges or make a delicious salad with some citrus and winter greens like kale.

 - While craving carb-rich food is natural and you shouldn’t deprive yourself, try and make healthy swaps when you can.
-For instance, a warming bowl of pasta and cheese can be made healthier by switching to a whole grain pasta and adding a variety of roasted winter vegetables.
+For instance, a warming bowl of pasta and cheese can be made healthier by switching to whole grain pasta and adding a variety of roasted winter vegetables.

 - Make sure to drink plenty of water.
 Dehydration is actually common in cooler months as the lack of hot weather can fail to signal our thirst and ensure we’re drinking enough.